Giovanni Antonio Scopoli: Biography

 Scopoli spent time studying the local natural history, publishing Flora Carniolica (1760) as well as a major work on the insects of Carniola, Entomologia Carniolica (1763).
 He also published a series of Anni Historico-Naturales (1769–1772), which included first descriptions of birds from various collections.

 In 1769, Scopoli was appointed a professor of chemistry and metallurgy at Mining Academy at Schemnitz (now Banská Štiavnica, Slovakia), and in 1777 transferred to the University of Pavia.
 He became a bitter rival of Lazzaro Spallanzani, who was accused of stealing specimens from the Pavia museum.
 Spallanzani was tried and the prolonged trial resulted in acquittal.
 Shortly thereafter, Scopoli died of a stroke.
-His last work was Deliciae Flora et Fauna Insubricae (1786–1788), which included scientific names for birds and mammals in northwestern Italy described by Pierre Sonnerat in the accounts of his voyages.
+His last work was Deliciae Florae et Faunae Insubricae (1786–1788), which included scientific names for birds and mammals in northwestern Italy described by Pierre Sonnerat in the accounts of his voyages.

-Scopoli corresponded with Carl Linnaeus, a Swedish botanist who laid the foundations of modern taxonomy.
+Scopoli corresponded with Carl Linnaeus, the Swedish botanist who laid the foundations of modern taxonomy.
 Scopoli communicated all of his research, findings, and descriptions (for example of the olm and the dormouse, two little animals hitherto unknown to Linnaeus).
 Linnaeus greatly respected him and showed great interest in his work.
 Because of a great distance, however, they never met.

 Scopoli is frequently mentioned by Gilbert White in his The Natural History and Antiquities of Selborne.